×

 Are healthcare and health insurance expensive in Costa Rica?

 "The cost of medical care is high.
 I have private health insurance, which allows me immediate and unrestricted access to private hospitals under the conditions that I like to have at my disposal.
 That guarantees me care without waiting for weeks or months, compared to public health.
-My private insurance is accepted in all clinics in the country, and I got it on the recommendation of an expat friend," said one member in Santa Ana.
+My private insurance is accepted in all clinics in the country, and I got it on the recommendation of an expat friend," explained one digital nomad living in Santa Ana, Costa Rica.

 What are emergency services like in Costa Rica?